 Usually, these types of stories pose some perceived 'threat' to the US economy that some investors believe will drive down profits.
 These economic horror stories are almost always empty noise, and if they ultimately do come to fruition, it occurs months or years later.
 For this reason, you shouldn't panic and sell investments today, even if those stories do turn out to be true.

 Investors realize they can't stay in touch with - or even wholly understand - all of these dynamic factors and their entanglements, so they often panic when they see rapid selling take place.
 They think – seemingly logical at the time – that if others are selling, they should also sell.
+Investing is, in a significant way in short-term time frames, a product of crowd dynamics (some would say 'crowd hysteria').

 POTENTIAL PSYCHOLOGICAL TOLL